simwai/referral-link-inserter/README.md

 Alternatively, you can:

-- Download the source code or clone the repo
+- Download the latest relase
+- Unzip the zip folder `referral-link-inserter.zip`.
 - Navigate to `chrome://extensions` in your browser
-- Enable "Developer mode"
-- Click "Load unpacked" and select the extension directory
+- Click "Load unpacked extension" and select the unzipped folder

-### 💰 Usage
+### 💰 Features

-1. Add your referral IDs for each site in the settings
-2. Visit product pages on Amazon
-3. 💡 The extension will automatically insert your affiliate ID You'll start earning commissions on your referrals.
+The extension will automatically insert your affiliate ID into Amazon search and product pages.<br>
+You'll start earning commissions on your referrals.

 ### ⚙️ Configuration